Denison Ministries

 Summary

-Dension Ministries is a family of content brands that includes Denison Forum, First15, Christian Parenting, and Foundations with Janet Denison.
+Denison Ministries is a family of content brands that includes Denison Forum, First15, Christian Parenting, and Foundations with Janet Denison.
 The ministry creates unique and specific written, audio, and video content principally on digital platforms like web, email, social, and Youtube.
 Periodically the ministry also offers printed publications.
-Their content is designed to invite their audiences into a deeper transformational experience with God.
+Their purpose is to create Christ-centered content that equips believers to transform culture.

 Contact information